yoomoney/db-queue/README.md

 ## Features

+* Persistence working-queue
 * Support for PostgreSQL with version higher or equal to 9.5.
 * Storing queue tasks in a separate tables or in the same table (QueueLocation).
 * Storing queue tasks in a separate databases for horizontal scaling (QueueShardRouter).
-* At-least-once task processing semantic (exactly-once in some cases).
 * Delayed task execution.
+* At-least-once task processing semantic.
 * Several retry strategies in case of a task processing error (TaskRetryType).
 * Task event listeners (TaskLifecycleListener, ThreadLifecycleListener).
 * Strong-typed api for task processing and enqueuing (TaskPayloadTransformer).